 I’m a philosopher with core research interests in Early Modern Rationalism, Kant, and German Idealism.
 Where possible, I connect my historical research with contemporary discussions in metaphysics and epistemology.

-Currently, I’m a Postdoc at the University of Zurich, supported by a grant from the Swiss National Science Foundation.
-Before, I was a Visiting Fellow at Princeton University and Humboldt University Berlin.
+Currently, I’m a Postdoc working on Kant’s Transcendental Dialectic in the project “Reasonable Ideas” at Humboldt University Berlin.
+Before, I was a Postdoc at the University of Zurich and a Visiting Fellow at Princeton University and Humboldt University Berlin.

 My main project concerns Kant’s metaphysics of existence and modality.
 I develop a ‘Meinongian’ reading of Kant, according to which his theory of modality crucially relies on an ontology of non-existent objects.